dhis2/developer-portal/docs/conceptual/jira-workflow.md

 **A summary of a discussion related to an issue in JIRA needs to be added as a comment to the JIRA issue**.

-Not to mention that if a developer becomes out of commision for a while work on her features do not grind to a halt if the information is in the JIRA ticket, and since we work on a prioritised backlog, whatever she was working on is important to complete.
+Not to mention that if a developer becomes out of commission for a while work on her features do not grind to a halt if the information is in the JIRA ticket, and since we work on a prioritised backlog, whatever she was working on is important to complete.